njz3/vJoyIOFeederWithFFB/README.md

 # vJoyIOFeederWithFFB

+## What is this about?

-Exploratory code to manage FFB game effects from a C# feeder application made with vJoy, using an IO board based on arduino to make physical effects played on Sega MOdel2/3 hardware.
+This is axploratory code to manage FFB game effects from a C# feeder application made with vJoy, using an IO board based on arduino to make physical effects played on Sega Model2/3 hardware.
+This work has been done in a few weeks thanks to other people who paved the road before me.

-This is strongly based on the amazing work done by Shaul Eizikovich.
+In particular, this project is strongly based on the amazing work done by Shaul Eizikovich who did vJoy with support for force feedback effects.
-Without him, this would never been started!
+Without him, this would have never been started!

+This vJoy+Arduino strategy is not new and was an idea of BigPanik (M2Pac author) and SailorSat (DaytonaUSB author) who made the first proof-of-concepts of controlling a Sega Mode2/3 drive board from an Arduino.

+Compared to their respective developments, this project still misses working digital outputs to control lamps/relays and also need to support more Sega DriveBoards with a working translation mode, otherwise we will be leaving many people off the road.

+## What is working?

+Currently, analog inputs for pedals, steering wheel angle works.
+Force feedback is handled for PWM+Dir mode (pins D9/D10/D11) and two Model 3 boards (only Lemans and Scud Race).
+Digital inputs are mapped to buttons but remapping from the GUI does not work yet (which means pins D2=button 0, D3=button 1, ...).

+## What is next?

+The next steps I plan are:
+- add schematics to help people do their cabling
+- finish a first 'beta' GUI to help people configure this software easily
+- add more translation modes (SailorSAt already has a long list of commands)
+- add RS232/RS422 communication through Arduino for Lindbergh driveboard.
+- implement missing effects by cheating with fast constant-torque commands@4ms
+- implement reading of lamps/relays outputs from supermodel/Mame/m2emulator
+(SailorSat& BigPanik did that already) by getting messaging Windows or do process memory reading.

+## How to use it

+!!!
+WARNING as this is still an alpha-stage developpement !!!

+To build the application, please install Visual Studio 2019 Community Edition with C# for Desktop.

-First install vJoy 2.1.9.1 (see subdirectory tools/vJoySetup_2.1.9.1.exe).
+The software expect vJoy 2.1.9.1 to be installed, so please install it separatly (see subdirectory tools/vJoySetup_2.1.9.1.exe).

-Next, configure the first virtual joystick with following options:
+Next, configure the first virtual joystick using the Configure vJoy tool with following options:

 ![vJoy configuration](https://github.com/njz3/vJoyIOFeederWithFFB/blob/master/docs/vJoyConfig.jpg)